Tsands15/Tsands15.github.io/_pages/about.md

 ---
 ## Intro
 I am a senior Mechanical Engineer major at Vanderbilt University and I will be grduating in May 2023.
-I am currrently on track to attend graduate school after I grdaute while seking internships during the summer.
+I will be attending Cornell Fall 2023 semester to get my Masters in Engineering Managment.
+I will be working with Siemens Technology for the 2023 Summer.
 This website was made to show in-depth deails from various projects during my undergraduate career.

 ## Education